Simplest way to train a Lora

 What values you put in depends on your dataset, and are pretty much unique every time.

 I did my best to create an algorithm that uses math to calculate best possible settings for any dataset.
-Messing with these values would break all of that, and at that point it's better if you do the whole thing yourself.
+Messing with these values would break all of that, and at that point you are better off doing the whole thing yourself.

 AkiLora aims to be a simple tool for people who are not tech enthusiasts like me and you and would prefer to have someone else define things like "epochs", "mixed_precision" or "gradient_checkpointing" for them.

-It usually takes less than an hour.
+For Pony V6, It usually takes less than an hour for characters, 2-3 for styles.
 In rare cases (vaporeon-tier colossal datasets) it can take more time.

-If your generation does not complete within 2 hours, the algorithm will automatically cancel it and try from scratch on another GPU, somewhere else in the world.
+If your generation does not complete within a fixed timeframe, the algorithm will automatically cancel it and try from scratch on another GPU, somewhere else in the world.
+Should it happen multiple times, the algorithm will notify the AkiLora developer (even on weekends😢).

 Still, faster is not better here.
 Beware of services offering overly fast generations.
 They may have better hardware, but It's more probable that they are undertraining models.